-So, my work gets accepted by Tim Taylor at Greyhart (and I thank the man every time I mention his name – thanks boss!).
+So, my work gets accepted by Mr. Tim Taylor at Greyhart Press (and I thank the man every time I mention his name – thanks boss!)
 I won’t go into all the details, but Tim assigns Ms. Terry Jackman to assist me in editing it formally.
-(I thank her every time, too – thank you, ma’am ).
-Over the next few months filled with multiple (read endless) emails, we craft a real book out of a lump of what I see now was a very rough-edged story line.
+(I thank her every time, too – thank you, ma’am).
+Over the next few months filled with multiple (read endless) emails, we craft a real book out of a lump of gooey swamp muck.
 I mean, months.
 And endless.
 I’m going to go out on a limb and say it took me almost as long to edit it as it did write it.
-Seriously, it’s much much harder re-writing a scene, because the scene is already set in your head, and it’s rough to get out.
+Seriously, it’s much much harder re-writing a scene, because it’s firmly set in your head, and really, really rough to get out.
 Ask anyone.

 So, we’ll say another 150 hours to edit.
 Add in the original 150, plus the original editing, and we’re up to 350 hours.
 You see where this is going?

 Now, the marketing.
 I might be a little over the top from some others in this regard, because I’d never even stepped foot in Facebook or Twitter, and didn’t even know what a blog was.
-And it’s at this point that I’ll interject another shameless plug and tell anyone who hasn’t fled by now that yesterday I enjoyed the 10,000th view on my blog, and enlisted my 2,500th follower.
+And it’s at this point that I’ll interject another shameless plug and tell anyone who hasn’t fled by now that last week I enjoyed the 30,000th view on my blog, and enlisted my 3,600th follower.
 Go me!
 Anyway, I digress.
 It takes awhile to do that – to get other writers’ friendship and support, to recognize what needs to be done from a selling, hobknobbing, blogging, twittering, reviewing, re-blogging, commenting, and liking standpoint.
-Trust me, I left 350 hours in the dust, months ago.
-So, for the sake of argument (that’s my argument, ’cause I’m the one writing), we’ll go with 650 hours.
+Trust me, I left 1,000 hours in the dust.
+So, for the sake of argument (that’s my argument, ’cause I’m the one writing), we’ll go with 1,350 hours spent by launch day.
 And I’m estimating light, believe me.

-One thousand hours.
-And I haven’t made a dime.
-Heck, my book hasn’t hit the stands.
-That’s still almost two months away.
+One-thousand-three-hundred-and-fifty hours.
+And I hadn’t made a dime.
+Heck, my book had’t hit the stands.

-Now, let’s say when my creation blows into town, it rocks the world a little (I’ve been purchasing candles since day one, and my house is going to look like some kind of Peruvian monastery March 1).
-It gets a good reception, gets some great reviews, and manages to hit 5,000 sells by March 1, 2013.
+Now, let’s say when my creation blew into town, it rocked the world a little (In anticipation of said event, I’d been purchasing candles since day one, and my house was looking like a Peruvian monastery).
+Let’s say it got a good reception, got some great reviews, and manages to hit 5,000 sells by March 1, 2014.
 (I might point out at this juncture that I know quite a few authors that would sell any one of several relatively major body parts to sell 5,000 books.)
-I’m not going to tell you what I make a book – but when an e-book sells on amazon for $3.99, I think you can figure out it ain’t much.
+I’m not going to tell you what I make a book – but when an e-book sells on amazon for $2.99, I think you can figure out it ain’t much.
 Let’s theorize I get a dollar of that.

-That means 5,000 books gets me 5,000 bucks – or 5 dollars an hour.
+Anywho, for the year between March 1st’s, I continue to blog and market, market and blog.
+By the way, I’m now on Facebook, Twitter, Goodreads, Librarything, LinkedIn, Google+, Digg, Pinterest, Stumbleupon, Tumbler, and hell, probably a dozen more sites.
+Not to mention my blog, of course.
+Among all those I easily eat up 2000 hours in a year.
+More.
+But we’ll say 2,000, added to the original 1,350 to give us 3,350 hours spent on selling my book.
+That means (drum roll please) 5,000 books gets me (do I here the sound of blaring trumpets?)
+5,000 bucks – or $1.49 an hour.
 Before taxes.
 And that doesn’t include a lot of things that go on after publishing.
 Going to book signings, for instance.
 Or being featured in a book group.
 A blog tour, say.
-One could argue doubling the original thousand hours, easy.
+One could argue doubling the original two thousand hours, easy.

-So, see, there aren’t any writers (with apologies to guys ‘n gals named Koontz and Steele) who are working towards retirement here.
+So, see, there aren’t many writers (with apologies to guys ‘n gals named Koontz and Steele) who are working towards retirement here.